ralsina/boxes-book/src/lesson4.run.md

 ```

-And we need to change our drawing code to draw more than one page.
-Also, because we will run it more than once, I added an argument to choose
+We need to change our drawing code to draw more than one page.
-the name of the output file.

 ```python
 # lesson4.py